 Designing ICHRA classes for out-of-state employees

-If you’re an employer that chooses to offer a group health plan to employees in one class (for example, in your company’s “home state”) and offer an ICHRA to employees in other states, you do not need to worry about ICHRA minimum class size requirements.
+If you choose to offer a traditional group health plan to employees in one state (for example, in your organization’s “home state”) and offer an ICHRA to employees in other states, you don’t need to worry about ICHRA minimum class size requirements.

 It’s common for employers in this situation to create ICHRA classes for each state.
 Employers can define different allowances for each of these classes based on the cost of each state’s individual health insurance premiums.

 You can also offer an ICHRA to all your W-2 employees, no matter where they live.
 With an ICHRA, you can better control your benefits budget by setting custom allowances to reimburse your employees for their qualified medical expenses.
 This allows you to reimburse your employees for the medical expenses that matter most to them.
 It also gives your employees more say in their benefits because they can purchase the individual health plan that best meets their needs.

 Many employers offer a traditional group plan to employees located in the state where they’re headquartered, sometimes pairing it with a group coverage HRA (GCHRA), while offering out-of-state employees an ICHRA.
 With employee classes, you can easily customize your benefit to fit your needs.

 If you’re looking to offer an ICHRA, PeopleKeep can help.
 Our HRA administration software allows organizations of all sizes to set up and manage their benefits in minutes.

 This blog article was originally published on August 13, 2020.
 It was last updated on June 7, 2023.